lauralwd/azolla_phd_thesis/source/14_chapter_4_forever-together.md

 *Azolla* is a genus of aquatic ferns.
 _Azolla_ forms a symbiotic relationship with the cyanobacterium *Trichormus azollae*, which resides within specialised leaf cavities [@Campbell1893].
 All _Azolla_ species have a symbiosis with _T. azollae_, but other ferns in the Salviniaceae family do not.
-*N. azollae* fixes atmospheric nitrogen, providing a vital nutrient to its host, while *Azolla* offers a protective environment and presumably access to photosynthetic products and other nutrients [@Ran2010].
+*T. azollae* fixes atmospheric nitrogen, providing a vital nutrient to its host, while *Azolla* offers a protective environment and presumably access to photosynthetic products and other nutrients [@Ran2010].
 The naming of the cyanobacterial symbiont has been subject to change.
 Here I use _T. azollae_, as I explain in the general introduction of this thesis on page \pageref{t_azollae_debate}.